halvards/learnangularjs/README.md

   its SCSS syntax is a CSS superset (just like LESS).
 It also opens the door to CSS frameworks like [Compass](http://compass-style.org/) and lightweight mixin libraries like [Bourbon](http://bourbon.io/).
 However, its JavaScript (NodeJS) implementations are still rather basic, so [Ruby](http://www.ruby-lang.org/en/) is required to make good use of it.
-Its benefits over LESS didn't warrant this additional complication in this example application.
+Its benefits didn't warrant the additional complexity in this example application.
 If you're already using Ruby then I'd recommend looking into Sass in place of LESS.
 * [Jersey](https://jersey.java.net/) is an implementation of
   [JAX-RS, a.k.a.
 Java API for RESTful Services](https://jax-rs-spec.java.net/) and provides an alternative to using Spring MVC for the Java API back end layer.
 I chose Spring MVC in this example for two reasons: